istanbuljs/istanbuljs.github.io/content/docs/tutorials/typescript.md

   title: Using Istanbul With TypeScript & mocha
 ---

 Thanks to [@mohsen1's](http://github.com/mohsen1) [post](http://azimi.me/2016/09/30/nyc-mocha-typescript.1.html) the following is the minimum recommended configuration to get accurate TypeScript coverage with `mocha`.
-With this configuration, the `all: true` and `cache: true` options should work, left out here for advanced users to find out.
+With this configuration, the `all: true` and `cache: true` options should work.

 **You will also need to `npm install --save-dev source-map-support`, which will also require that you have sourcemaps configured in your `tsconfig.json`.** Inline, or not, as long as one is enabled.